shli-embl/MAGESTIC-SCORE/README.md

 ## A genome-wide annotation of difficult-to-edit regions based on MAGESTIC and SCORE

 ### 1. Install conda environment
-1.1 Install conda environment using CONDA (replace {myenv_name} with the name of environment to create):
+a.
+Install conda environment using CONDA (replace {myenv_name} with the name of environment to create):
 ```
 git clone https://github.com/shli-embl/MAGESTIC-SCORE.git
 cd MAGESTIC-SCORE/